quev-dev/assessment-astro/src/content/markdown/post10.md

 likes: 35
 comments:
   - author: WebDevEnthusiast
     text: This is a fantastic guide for beginners!
 Clear and concise explanations.
-Thanks for sharing!
+Thanks for sharing! 👏💻
+    likes: 12
+    date: July 1, 2023
   - author: CodeNewbie123
     text: I've been wanting to learn web development, and this guide is exactly what I needed.
-Great job!
+Great job! 👍🌐
+    likes: 8
+    date: July 2, 2023
   - author: DesignGeek
     text: As a designer, understanding web development is crucial.
 This post has been very helpful.
-Keep it up!
+Keep it up! 🎨🖥️
+    likes: 6
+    date: July 3, 2023
 ---

 Are you interested in becoming a web developer?
 Whether you're a complete beginner or have some coding experience, this post will provide you with a comprehensive guide to kickstart your journey in web development.